Glossary of Ryan White HIV/AIDS Program-Related Terms

 An organization that provides primary medical care and/or support services to populations infected with and affected by HIV disease.

 Core competencies that substantially contribute to an organization's ability to deliver effective HIV/AIDS primary medical care and health-related support services.
-Capacity development activities should increase access to the HIV/AIDS service system and reduce disparities in care among underserved PLWH in the EMA.
+Capacity development activities should increase access to the HIV/AIDS service system and reduce disparities in care among underserved people living with HIV (PLWH) in the EMA.

 CARE Act (Ryan White Comprehensive AIDS Resources Emergency Act)